Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Dispersive representations

-with here only the statistical uncertainty included.
-Since the $a_2$ contribution of Ref.~\cite{Kubis:2015sga} is calculated employing the Omn\`es function and not the vector form factor, we will also use the former in this work in order to allow for a more straightforward comparison of the results.
+with only the statistical uncertainty included.\footnote{The analyses~\cite{Stollenwerk:2011zz,Adlarson:2011xb,Babusci:2012ft} employ Eq.~\eqref{eq:defP} with $\Omega(t)$ replaced by $F_\pi^V(t)$, due to the observation that the linear slope in $R(t)$ relating both quantities is small.
+The analogously defined parameter $\alpha$ was then determined to be $\alpha = 1.32(13) \GeV^{-2}$, combining statistical and systematic errors, which is slightly shifted compared to Eq.~\eqref{eq:alphaval_om}.}

+As $P(t,0)$ is not expected to grow for large $t$ on fundamental grounds, the representation Eq.~\eqref{eq:eqps} is unlikely to hold beyond the small range in $t$ accessible directly in the decay $\eta\to\pi^+\pi^-\gamma$.
+Indeed, high-statistics data for the analogous decay $\eta'\to\pi^+\pi^-\gamma$ require a polynomial of \textit{second} order~\cite{Hanhart:2016pcd,Ablikim:2017fll} instead, motivating an alternative parameterization

-It was demonstrated in Ref.~\cite{Kubis:2015sga} that beyond the $\spp$ range accessible directly in the decay $\eta\to\pi\pi\gamma$, the left-hand cut contribution of the $a_2(1320)$ distorts the linear behavior of $P(\spp)$ significantly.
-In order to include the left-hand cut contribution induced by the $a_2$, we need to generalize the dispersive representation of $F_{\eta\pi\pi\gamma}(\spp)$ according to~\cite{Kubis:2015sga}
+that we will also test below.
+A possible physical motivation for such a curvature term was given in Ref.~\cite{Kubis:2015sga}, where it was demonstrated that the left-hand cut induced by the $a_2(1320)$ distorts the linear behavior of $P(t,0)$ significantly beyond $t \leq M_\eta^2$.
+In order to include the left-hand-cut contribution, we need to generalize the dispersive representation of $F_{\eta\pi\pi\gamma^*}(t,0)$ according to~\cite{Kubis:2015sga}

 with